Last updated on December 22, 2022

 Taigam, Ojutai Master protects all your instants, sorceries, and dragons from being countered.
 It also gives you repeatable value from the instants and sorceries you cast after it attacks by giving them rebound.

-Watcher of the Spheres makes all your flyers (i.e., dragons) cheaper and grows for the turn as they enter the battlefield.
+Watcher of the Spheres makes all your fliers (i.e., dragons) cheaper and grows for the turn as they enter the battlefield.

 Quicksilver Dragon and Keiga, the Tide Star have an interesting synergy when they’re both on the battlefield and Quicksilver is still morphed.
 If an opponent gets a bit too antsy and tries to wipe it out, you can morph it and redirect the kill spell to Keiga, allowing you to permanently steal a creature.